SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 4. Cover o-ring replacement process.
 5. Design a spool weight?
 6. Check/update test code at bottom (single tool should be good)
+7. Mention design compromises around space/compactness.
+It's a simpledesign so feel free to usermod to your heart's content!
+ - height to fit Beta team's enclosures
+ - width to fit 6 across a 350
+    - this drove minimal roller rim size (and to print without supports)

 <h1 align="center">The "Filamentalist"</h1>